 - Girly uses this for a bit of its humor, though it is not exclusively Dada.

 - However, it is the spinoff series of Cutewendy; which was very Dada.

 - Jerkcity is essentially a series of one-off chatroom conversations in comic strip form, sometimes rendered illegible, and sometimes isn't even a comic strip.

 - Slow Wave is a collective dream diary in comic form.
 It makes roughly no sense.
-Although this might be a subversion, since A) The whole thing is descriptions of dreams, and B) This Troper sent in a dream which the author rearranged to make less sense.
+Although this might be a subversion, since A) The whole thing is descriptions of dreams, and B) sent in dreams have been rearranged by the author to make less sense.

 - Mountain Time is completely inane, though the author claims it is deeply meaningful.

 - megaGAMERZ 3l33T is a parody of this genre.
 It is ostensibly written by Diablo, a fictional evil chicken (not to be confused with all those real evil chickens) from the comic Goats.
 Early strips are barely distinguishable from real Dada Comics, but over the comic's year-long run "Diablo" pushed the comic into being a more obvious and extreme parody.

 - Flying Man and Friends.
 Pick a strip.
 Any strip.